 John broke the kiss after only a few heartbeats, using the hand that still held the back of his lover’s neck to force their lips together instead.
 He had to slide closer still to reach Henry, only stopping when his hip met my groin.
 I stared up at the two of them hungrily as their mouths moved against each others, giving in to the urge to slide my pelvis forward slightly.
 Henry and I moaned at the same time, for the motion caused my rear to slide over his manhood even as my sex ground against John’s hip.

 We stilled then, only inches from each other, all three of us breathing as though we had just finished a footrace.

-I felt Henry’s chest shudder then, and since he still cupped the back of my head, I leaned back to see that he was clearly struggling to keep from laughing.
+I felt Henry’s chest shudder then, and since he still cupped the back of my neck, I leaned back to see that he was clearly struggling to keep from laughing.